-Only those programs rated as "Effective" and "Promising" will be considered by the BOP for inclusion on the First Step Act Approved Programs Guide.
+Only those programs rated as "Effective" and "Promising" will be considered by the BOP for inclusion on the approved list.

 Criteria for Reviewing Programs

 Each program submitted will also be reviewed to determine if the program meets BOP-relevant criteria based on information entered in the submission form.
 The results/recommendations from the external organization will be provided to BOP, where program oversight staff will determine whether and how to utilize the program.
 Staff will use criteria from the BOP to assess programs based on the following: